zachmichael14/protein_viewer/README.md

 Notebooks are composed of cells, which are units of code.
 When a cell is executed, the code within the cell will run and the cell will display some kind of output.

-For convenience, this notebook only contains one code cell.
-When the cell is run, it will display a dropdown box, allowing a protein to be selected.
+This notebook contains two code cells.
+When the cells are run, a dropdown box and a textbox will appear, allowing a protein to be selected.

 After selection, a 3-D model of the protein and a menu will be displayed.
 See [GUI reference](#gui-reference) for more infomation about using the menu.

-To execute the cell, click on it and press ```Shift + Enter``` or the play button in notebook toolbar.
+Run both cells by selecting ```Cell > Run All``` from the notebook toolbar.

-Alternatively, click on the cell and select ```Run > Run Selected Cells``` from the notebook toolbar.
+To execute cells individually, click on a cell and press ```Shift + Enter``` or the ```Run``` button in notebook toolbar.

 ![running cells](img/run_cells.gif)